apecloud/kubeblocks-addons/examples/postgresql/README.md

 This example will change the `max_connections` to `200`.
 > `max_connections` indicates maximum number of client connections allowed.
 It is a dynamic parameter, so the change will take effect without restarting the database.

-To check the full list of parameters that can be reconfigured, you can use following command:

 ```bash
 kbcli cluster explain-config pg-cluster # kbcli is a command line tool to interact with KubeBlocks
 ```